lexsightllc/msk-io/CONTRIBUTING.md

 - Reviewers should focus on correctness, maintainability, and security.
 - Suggested improvements can be requested; blocking issues must include clear reasoning.
 - Maintainers merge once quality bars are met and CI is green.

+## Licensing of Contributions

+By submitting a contribution you agree that it will be licensed under the [MPL-2.0](LICENSE), matching the outbound license of the project.
+Please ensure new files include an "SPDX-License-Identifier: MPL-2.0" header so that inbound and outbound terms remain aligned.